stonyyi/cine-io/development/docs/main.md

 ### Play a live stream

-Using the [JS SDK](https://github.com/cine-io/js-sdk), you'll need to pass you project's *public key* to the client.
+Using the [Broadcast JS SDK](https://github.com/cine-io/broadcast-js-sdk), you'll need to pass you project's *public key* to the client.
 To play a stream using the JS SDK, you only need to send out the stream `id`.
 Only serve the stream `id` to users who have permission to view a stream.
 For example, in our aforementioned "virtual